OpenSILEX/docs-community-dev/docs/github.md

 ### OpenSILEX repositories

-Open SILEX development projects are organized in separate repositories.
+OpenSILEX development projects are organized in separate repositories.
-All Open SILEX repositories are listed in the [Open SILEX GitHub webpage](https://github.com/OpenSILEX/).
+All OpenSILEX repositories are listed in the [Open SILEX GitHub webpage](https://github.com/OpenSILEX/).

-The present repository, *community-dev*, will be used as an example in this section in order to illustrate how to take part in the collaborative development of an Open SILEX project.
+The present repository, *community-dev*, will be used as an example in this section in order to illustrate how to take part in the collaborative development of an OpenSILEX project.
 When collaborating to an other repository, just change *community-dev* displayed in the examples to the name of the repository you are interested in.
 Note that the present *community-dev* repository differs from the other repositories since it displays no code, but only a developper-orientated documentation.

-When joining an ongoing Open SILEX development project, there are two initial steps that need to be executed :
+When joining an ongoing OpenSILEX development project, there are two initial steps that need to be executed :

 1. Create your own branch(es) of the development project's repository by forking it
 2. Clone your branch(es) on your computer